jamijoj/GIS-Portfolio/mappingthebritishmuseum.md

 </details>

 <details>
-<summary>3b.
-Visualizing and analyzing collections temporal data</summary>
+<summary>Step 5: Visualize and analyzing collection's temporal data</summary>
 <br>
 I was interested in knowing when the museum collected its pieces from different places.
 I initially planned to use Tracking Analyst in this stage of the analysis, but Tracking Analyst is not offered with ArcGIS Pro.
 Instead I used ArcGIS built in temporal capabilities and several analysis tools.
 To start, I created a new field of dates.
 I copied “acquisition date.”
 Those without an acquisition date listed (over 57,000 rows) had a Null value.
 I then used the Convert Time Field tool to convert from str values to date.
 I added this column (Date_converted) into the layers properties as Time.
 This process removed all of the data with Null values for date, leaving 545,670 objects.
 This added in the dimension of time that I wanted to convey.
 I selected to display objects by 10 year intervals.&nbsp;